Please also see my All-Time World Cup Team Index.

 Torres started his career with Atletico Madrid in 2001, where he became the captain at age 19.
 In 2007, he moved to Liverpool FC and became a big star in England.
 In 2011, Chelsea allegedly broke the British transfer record to buy him.
 He was a part of the Champions' league winning team in 2012.
 For the national team, he was a part of the generation that won the WC in 2010 and two European Championships.
 At Euro 2012, he was the top-scorer.

 Raul was probably the best Spanish player in the late 1990's.
-He made his professional debut at the age of 17 with Real Madrid.
-Her won 3 Champions' League trophies with Real Madrid in 1998, 2000 and 2002.
-He moved to Germany in 2010 and played with Schalke 04 He is the fourth highest goal scorer in the history of La Liga with 228 goals.
-He had 101 caps.
-He played in three World Cup Finals.
+He made his debut with Real Madrid as a 17 years old.
+He won 3 Champions' League trophies with Real Madrid in 1998, 2000 and 2002.
+He moved Schalke 04 in 2010.
+He is the fourth highest goal scorer in the history of La Liga with 228 goals.
+For Spain, he scored a then-record 44 goals in 102 appearances, appearing in three World Cups and two European championships.
+He was their captaincy between 2002 and 2006.

 Nicknamed El Buitre (The Vulture), Emilio Butragueño was a member of the legendary Quinta del Buitre of Real Madrid, along with Manolo Sanchís, Rafael Martín Vázquez, Míchel and Miguel Pardeza.
 That team won 5 straight La Liga and two UEFA Cups from 1985 to 1990.
 He went to the World Cup Finals in 1986 and 1990.
 He scored 4 goals against the great Danish side in 1986 quarter-final.